-- The Logitech Craft Advanced Wireless keyboard, a premium backlit keyboard with customizable input dial to access directly menus and shortcuts within leading creativity and productivity apps. - The Logitech Wireless Touch Keyboard K400 Plus, a compact keyboard with an integrated touchpad and 10-meter wireless range, designed for use in the living room. - The Logitech Wireless Combo MK270, a full-size keyboard and mouse combination with tiny USB receiver.
+- The Logitech MX Keys Wireless keyboard, a premium backlit keyboard with customizable keys to access directly menus and shortcuts within leading creativity and productivity apps. - The Logitech Wireless Touch Keyboard K400 Plus, a compact keyboard with an integrated touchpad and 10-meter wireless range, designed for use in the living room. - The Logitech K380 wireless minimalist keyboard with multi-switch functionality to easily navigate from one screen to another (from PC to Phone to tablets) that is compatible with any computer. - The Logitech Wireless Combo MK270, a full-size keyboard and mouse combination with a tiny USB receiver.